wjsutton/ironviz_2020_gallery/README.md

 From running this project I have noticed that some tweets including the term '#ironviz' aren't captured by `function_get_and_save_tweets.R` and additionally didn't appear on the #ironviz feed.
 These can be added manually by finding the status_id of the tweet and running it in the script `ironviz_get_missed_tweets.R`.

-To get the status _id of the tweet you need to click into the tweet to see the url
+To get the status _id of the tweet you need to click into the tweet to see the URL

 e.g. https://twitter.com/jrcopreros/status/1290738849530941446